Great Crested Newt Identification

 July to September: Metamorphosis is completed within 4-5 months which results in darker individuals with black spotting.
 Now they are ready to leave the water in October for winter hibernation.
 However, late-laid eggs will sometimes overwinter in the ponds as larva.

-Great Crested Newts and their habitats are fully protected by the Habitats Regulations and partially protected under the Wildlife and Countryside Act 1981 (as amended).
+Great crested newts and their habitats are fully protected by the Habitats Regulations and partially protected under the Wildlife and Countryside Act 1981 (as amended).
 It is an offence to kill, capture, or disturb them, or to damage or destroy their ponds.
 Surveying and mitigation for Great Crested Newts are overseen by a strict licensing procedure administered by Natural Resources Wales and Natural England.
-A licence is required if disturbance of great crested newts or damage to their habitat is likely to occur as a result of a development or other works.
+A licence is required if disturbance of great crested newts or damage to their habitat is likely to occur as a result of development or other works.

 The legal protection is due to rapid population declines, largely because of a reduction in suitable habitat.
 Habitat loss has often been a result of agricultural intensification and a reduction in the number of suitable breeding ponds.